Reconnecting with Your Senses:

-a simple and powerful key to calm the mind
+a simple and powerful key to soothe the mind

-What if the gateway to more serenity was... in our five senses?
+What if the gateway to more serenity was found... in our five senses?

-In sophrology, the connection to the senses is an essential tool to anchor us in the present moment and set aside overwhelming thoughts, stress, and anxiety.
+In sophrology, the connection to the senses is an essential tool to ground ourselves in the present moment and set aside intrusive thoughts, stress, and anxiety.

-By focusing fully on these simple sensations, you give your mind a much-needed break.
+By fully focusing on these simple sensations, you give your mind a much-deserved break.

 Our senses directly connect us to the "here and now."

-However, stress and ruminations often stem from our projections into the future or our memories of the past.
+Yet, stress and rumination often stem from our projections into the future or our memories of the past.

 An easy exercise to try

-Close your eyes, take a deep breath...
+Close your eyes, inhale deeply...
 Then open-them and mentally name:

 3 things you see